 - “How To Make The Year Your Blog’s Best Year!” – an article that I’ve written just for you.

-After the cover page and contents, if you print those, you’ll find sheets for Last Year’s Goals & Accomplishments and Long Term Goals for the Year.
+In the beginning of your blog planner, you’ll find sheets for Last Year’s Goals & Accomplishments and Long Term Goals for the Year.
 You don’t have to come up with exactly 5 – you can write more or less, and the same is true for improvements.
 But the point is to give these some thought and write down concrete goals and changes to make.
 Use the Reflect & Improve page for a bit of journaling about your past year of blogging and content marketing, and your business overall.

 One example for an improvement might be to implement HTTPS protocol for your blog if you haven’t already.
 While a goal might be to create 4 new content upgrades in the coming year to drive more subscribers.

-You can print out one or more Monthly Blog Goals sheets for each month, if you’re going to come up with new, different goals each month, all aligned with your annual blogging goals and objectives.
+You can use Monthly Blogging Goals sheets for each month to come up with new, different goals each month, all aligned with your annual blogging goals and objectives.

 Once you have your goals and tasks in mind, it’s time to start thinking creatively about the content you will write and publish.

-I’ve started by giving you a Monthly Theme worksheet so that you can consider creating comprehensive messaging for the entire calendar year.
+You then have a Monthly Theme Brainstorming worksheet so that you can consider creating comprehensive messaging for the entire calendar year.
 This will help not only your blogging schedule, but also social media and marketing overall.

 For instance, if you were thinking about writing an article about how to make money with a blog, you might want to gather some insights from some blogging influencers and include them as quotes within the article.
 So that might be an Idea, or even a To Do item.

 That sheet is for specific article ideas that you want to flesh out.
-For more general brainstorming – quickly generating a number of post ideas – use the next sheet, the Blog Post Topic Brainstorming sheet.
+For more general brainstorming – quickly generating a number of post ideas – use the Blog Post Topic Brainstorming sheet.

-The Monthly Editorial Calendar, which your planner includes one sheet designated for each month, is particularly useful.
+The Monthly Editorial Calendar, which your planner includes twelve of, is particularly useful.

 With these sheets you can plan out when you’re going to publish specific articles and see at a high level how those can work to support each other.
 You can then also incorporate specific social media posts, webinars, Live Videos, content / product releases, contests and many other kinds of activities to create an overarching message.